a-stanisz/dxf2svg/README.md

-A script for batch DXF to SVG conversion.
+It is a script for batch DXF to SVG conversion.

+Currently abandoned but might be useful someday.